samuelmbp/the-wild-oasis/README.md

 # The Wild Oasis

-A small boutique hotel with 8 luxurious wooden cabins.
+The Wild Oasis is a boutique hotel featuring eight luxurious wooden cabins, and it is complemented by an employee-centric app.
+User login is a prerequisite for task execution, and new registrations are restricted to the app to ensure exclusive access for staff members.

 ## Getting Started